ankane/searchkick/README.md

 Product.search "*", facets: {price: {ranges: price_ranges}}
 ```

-Use the `stats` option to get to max, min, mean, and total scores for each facet [master]
+Use the `stats` option to get to max, min, mean, and total scores for each facet

 ```ruby
 Product.search "*", facets: {store_id: {stats: true}}